underscoreio/essential-slick/src/pages/modifying_data.md

   messages.filter(_.sender === "HAL").map(_.sender).update("HAL 9000")
 ~~~

-If we break this down it may be easier to see the same patterns we've seen elsewhere:
+If we break this down it may be easier to see the same patterns we've used elsewhere:

 ~~~ scala
 val queryForHAL  = messages.filter(_.sender === "HAL")